Shaun Herock: Cleveland Browns

 Herock was hired by the Cleveland Browns in a personnel role in June 2019.
 He was promoted to national scout on May 29, 2020.

 Las Vegas Raiders

-In February 2022, Herock returned to the Raiders, now based in Las Vegas.
-Herock's new position is personnel advisor to new General Manager Dave Ziegler.
+On February 21, 2022, Herock returned to the Raiders, now based in Las Vegas, as a personnel advisor to new general manager Dave Ziegler.

+Cleveland Browns (second stint)

+On May 14, 2025, the Cleveland Browns hired Herock to serve in a personnel role.

 Personal life

 Born in Pittsburgh, Pennsylvania, Herock is a graduate of the University of Richmond.